basham/v4.bash.am/src/portfolio.md

 <time datetime="2013-12">December 2013</time> &ndash; <time datetime="2014-01">January 2014</time>

-Using the recommendations as outlined in the [Mobile Strategies for Kuali Student](/articles/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
-The application features a responsive, mobile-first layout, developed in [AngularJS](https://angularjs.org/).
+Using the recommendations as outlined in the [<cite>Mobile Strategies for Kuali Student</cite>](/articles/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
+The application features a responsive, mobile-first interface, developed in [AngularJS](https://angularjs.org/).

 ### Backstory